 Did you know that–according to the CDC–an estimated 45 million people in the U.S. wear contact lenses?
-And yes, a majority of them experience spring allergies and added eye irritation.
+And yes, a majority of them experience spring and/or fall allergies along with added eye irritation.

 According to optometrist David Jones for vision insurance company VSP.com, contact lenses “function like sponges.
 They keep allergens in the eye, but they also prevent using medications you might want to apply.”

-Here are a few tips you can try to relieve eye irritation from contact lenses as a result of your spring allergies.
+Here are a few tips you can try to relieve eye irritation from contact lenses as a result of your spring and fall allergies.

 Don’t Rub Them!

 Rubbing your itchy eyes often makes symptoms worse.
-You probably know this already if this isn’t your first run-in with spring allergies or it’s your first time wearing contacts.
+You probably know this already if this isn’t your first run-in with spring or fall allergies, or if it’s not your first time wearing contacts.
 Resist the temptation!

 Use Artificial Tears